DrPriya27/Probability-Primer/Probability_Tutorial.md

-## 5. More Real-Life Examples & Applications

-Probability, permutations, and combinations are used in many real-world scenarios.
-Here are detailed examples for each:

-## 9. More Real-World Examples & Applications
+## 5. More Real-World Examples & Applications

 ### Probability